GreedYLearner1146/ABHFA-Net/README.md

 # Code Instructions

 1) Run data_prep_AIDER.py first for uploading the AIDER training and testing data from your selected directory.
 2) Run data_augmentation.py for the data augmentation code.
 The type of augmentation is also stated in the main manuscript.
+3) Run AIDER_Dataloader.py, which store the training and test tuple (Images, labels) in a Pytorch dataloader format.